MESAHub/mesa/docs/source/developing/new_developers.rst

 The relevant onboarding contacts are:

-* Mentor and primary onboarding contact: the nominator.
+* Mentor and primary onboarding contact: the nominator
-* GitHub maintainer and contact for GitHub access: Matteo Cantiello.
+* GitHub maintainer and contact for GitHub access: Matteo Cantiello
-* Slack maintainer and contact for Slack access: Rich Townsend.
+* Slack maintainer and contact for Slack access: Rich Townsend
-* testhub maintainer and contact for testhub access: Bill Wold.
+* testhub maintainer and contact for testhub access: Bill Wolf

 Infrastructure Access for Collaborators
 ---------------------------------------